-- Income on the management of the Złota Jesień open-ended pension fund assets.
-They amounted to PLN 168.5m (a 3.9% increase compared with the prior year).
-The contributions transferred by the Social Insurance Institution (ZUS) to the open-ended pension funds (OFE) increased from 2.3% to 2.8% of the base contribution. - Income and fees from investment funds and investment fund management companies of PLN 82.9m, i.e. PLN 66.9m more than in the previous year, mainly as a result of the start of consolidation of real property funds from 2013. - Commission on pension insurance administration fees.
-This amounted to
+- income on the management of the Złota Jesień open-ended pension fund assets.
+They amounted to PLN 168.5 m (a 3.9% increase compared with 2012).
+The contributions transferred by the Social Insurance Institution (ZUS) to the open-ended pension funds (OFE) increased from 2.3% to 2.8% of the base contribution: - income and fees from mutual funds and mutual fund management companies of PLN 82.9 m, i.e. PLN 66.9 m more than in the previous year, mainly as a result of the start of consolidation of real property funds from 2013; - commission on pension insurance administration fees.
+This amounted to PLN 48.7 m, namely 131.9% of their prior year's value;

-- PLN 48.7m, namely 131.9% of their prior year's value. - Income from fees charged on investment contracts at the customer's expense and risk.
-The PZU Group earned PLN 18.8m, i.e. 14.5% less than in the prior year on these fees.
+income from fees charged on investment contracts at the customer's expense and risk.
+The PZU Group earned PLN 18.8 m, i.e. 14.5% less than in the prior year on these fees.